-Mediocrity is highly underrated.
-We’re all really good at ignoring those who excel in it.
+Mediocrity is a fine art and is highly underrated.
+We’re all very good at ignoring those who excel in it.

 ‘They’, meaning the people who had the foresight to register their organization and put a seal on their letterhead so they could officially mete out recognition, routinely ignore a lot of people who are involved in productive and valuable work.
 Especially those who are so-so at their jobs.

 When was the last time your plumber got an award?
 Of course, plumbers made sure that our pipes were no wider than a gnat’s butt so that three hairs would be sure to block them at some point, but that’s our fault for not making sure pipes were wide enough to birth a baby.
 We should have been paying attention when they put the plumbing in our houses.

 Let’s look at the acting profession, which takes center stage (yuk, yuk) a few times a year, unlike the plumbing profession, or any other profession.
 Hollywood is always giving itself a round of applause.

 (I’d like to take the acting profession, but in order to become a desirable property, you have to actually get up at 4 a.m. and go to a studio, where there are a lot of people not wearing makeup.
 That’s very scary.)

 Making movies is one line of employment where no one can sue you for bad or mediocre work.
 This is because doctors and lawyers think no one dies from a bad movie.
 They are wrong.